benchristel/xkeysnail-macos-keymap/README.md

 This is horribly insecure and you shouldn't use it.

 The issue is that 1) the `run` script has to be sudo-able without a password, and 2) `xkeysnail` executes Python files which are probably owned by non-root users.
-The result is that anyone who can modify these Python files can execute arbitrary code as root when the user logs in.
+The result is that anyone who can modify `run` _or_ these Python files can execute arbitrary code as root when the user logs in.